projectara/greybus-spec/source/special/svc.rst

 SVC shall take no further action related to such an unsatisfiable request beyond sending the response.

-Otherwise, the SVC shall attempt to set the |unipro| DeviceID of the UniPort connected to corresponding Interface Block to device_id, and to mark the |unipro| DeviceID as valid.
+Otherwise, the SVC shall attempt to set the |unipro| Device ID of the UniPort connected to corresponding Interface Block to device_id, and to mark the |unipro| Device ID as valid.
 This sequence may change the values of |unipro| DME attributes on the UniPort the Interface Block identified in the request.